 The difference between radio waves and microwaves are often blurred.
 Within the telecommunications industry, for example, all microwaves are generally called radio waves.
 Take note that both of them are also types of electromagnetic radiation.
-However, radio waves and microwaves have some distinctive technical characteristics or properties and specific applications that give them their respective spot in the electromagnetic spectrum.
+However, the two have some distinctive technical characteristics or properties and specific applications that give them their respective spot in the electromagnetic spectrum.

 1. Frequency and Wavelength

 Specific types of electromagnetic radiation with frequencies ranging from 3 Hz to 300 GHz in the electromagnetic spectrum are generally classified as radio waves.
 However, radio waves with frequencies between 300 MHz and 300 GHz or those falling under the very high frequency and extreme high-frequency range are technically classified as microwaves.
 Hence, they are essentially radio waves with higher frequencies

 The wavelength of radio waves ranges from 100 kilometers and 100 meters for low to medium frequencies, to 10 meters to 1 millimeter for high frequencies.
 Within this range, microwaves have wavelengths between 1 meter and 1 millimeter.
 From a technical standpoint, “radio waves” have longer wavelengths while “microwaves” have shorter wavelengths.

 Note that to understand further the difference between radio waves and microwaves, it is important to note that as the frequency of an electromagnetic radiation increases, its wavelength decreases.
 Energy requirement or consumption also increases as frequency goes higher.
 Hence, those low-frequency to mid-frequency waves are commonly referred to as radio waves and essentially, they have longer wavelengths.
 On the other hand, microwaves have higher frequencies and shorter wavelengths.

 Take note that microwaves are also used in long-distance communication, especially through relay links.
 Radio waves within frequencies between 3 KHz and 300 MHz are reflected by the ionosphere.
 However, microwaves can pass through the atmosphere because of their shorter wavelengths, thus making them suitable for satellite communication between the ground and beyond the atmosphere.